Chart Color Schemes

 Cultural Diversity

-East Side's population showed higher cultural diversity than most local markets, with 26.5% born overseas and 18.6% speaking a language other than English at home.
+East Side's population showed higher cultural diversity compared to most local markets, with 26.5% born overseas and 18.6% speaking a language other than English at home.
 Christianity was the predominant religion in East Side, accounting for 34.6%.
-Judaism was overrepresented, comprising 0.6%, compared to 0.1% regionally.
+Judaism, however, was overrepresented at 0.6%, compared to 0.1% across Rest of NT.

 Frequently Asked Questions - Diversity